-Please be aware that spring is the prime birthing season for a wide variety of campus wildlife, including deer.
+Please be aware that spring is the prime birthing season for a wide variety of wildlife, including deer.

 Finding a fawn (baby deer) alone in the woods or a meadow is fairly common.
 Many people assume that young wildlife found alone are abandoned, helpless, and need assistance for their survival.
 In nearly all cases this is a mistake, and typically human interaction does more damage than good.
 If you see a fawn or other newborn wildlife, enjoy your encounter, but for the animal’s well being, it is important to keep the encounter brief and maintain some distance.